In its simplest form, commissioning involves an ongoing process of planning and purchasing of services to meet the health needs of local populations.

 - COORDINARE recently announced funding for a new drug and alcohol treatment service for people who live in the Eurobodalla region.
 Read more here.

-COORDINARE - South Eastern NSW Primary Health Network (SENSW PHN) invites expressions of interest (EOIs) from suitable organisations or collaborations to apply for funding to assist in strengthening integrated palliative and end of life care service capacity in the community.
+COORDINARE - South Eastern NSW PHN invites expressions of interest (EOI) from suitable organisations or collaborations to apply for funding as part of phase 2 of this initiative to assist in strengthening integrated palliative and end of life care service capacity in the community.